adil-saeed1/CurrencyConverter/README.md

  -  **Multi-Provider Support**
     - Extend the CurrencyProviderFactory to support multiple exchange rate providers.
-   -  **Testing**
+   -  **Integration Testing**
-    - Use NUnit for unit testing and Jmeter for stress testing.
+    - use Jmeter and postman tool for integration and regress testing

 ## Sample Request
 **Version:**